vercel/next.js/docs/getting-started.md

 So far, we get:

-- Automatic transpilation and bundling (with webpack and babel)
+- Automatic compilation and bundling (with webpack and babel)
 - Hot code reloading
 - Server rendering and indexing of `./pages/`
 - Static file serving. `./public/` is mapped to `/` (given you [create a `./public/` directory](/docs/basic-features/static-file-serving.md) inside your project)